What is a Lock-Out Agreement?

 This is particularly frustrating because it’s often done when the conveyancing process is already taking place.
 This usually means that the initial buyer will not have the opportunity to buy the property but will have been charged for any conveyancing that has already taken place.

-A lock-out agreement can prevent a seller from being gazumped, giving an additional level of confidence and security when moving into the conveyancing process.
+A lock-out agreement can prevent a seller from being gazumped, providing an additional level of confidence in the conveyancing process.

 When is a good time to use a lock-out agreement?